Реализация системы моделирования поведения интеллектуальных агентов

 Results of a research of a legal regime of the intellectual property items created by spontaneous programs (artificial intelligence or robots) are presented in article.
 The author reasons a conclusion according to which it is necessary to recognize the results received by artificial intelligence as the protected intellectual property items on which there is no copyright; each such object has to have automatically assigned identification number allowing to determine, first, by what artificial intelligence he is created to establish, secondly, the developer of the spontaneous program having the exclusive right not only to this program, but also to the object created by it.

-This book constitutes the proceedings of the 6th European Conference on Massive Open Online Courses, EMOOCs 2019, held in Naples, Italy, in May 2019.
+This book constitutes the refereed proceedings of the 11th International Conference on Intelligent Data Processing, IDP 2016, held in Barcelona, Spain, in October 2016.